Synthetic Controls for Experimental Design: Synthetic Control Designs

 for $t=T_0+1, \ldots, T$.
-In this expression, $f_j$ represents a set of known positive weights that are relevant to the definition of the average.
-In the ride-sharing example of the previous section, $f_j$ could represent the size of local market $j$ as a share of the national market.
-Without loss of generality, and because it is the case in many applications, we can assume that the weights $f_j$ sum to one,
+In this expression, $f_1, \ldots, f_J$ are known positive weights that define the average of interest.
+In the ride-sharing example from the previous section, $f_j$ may represent the size of local market $j$ as a share of the national market.
+Without loss of generality, and because it is often the case in applications, we can assume that the weights $f_j$ sum to one,